Research Groups and Training Centers

 The CDC is home to the Sunnyside Toddler Program, the Educare I and II programs, the Kansas Early Autism Program (KEAP), and the Little Steps ABA Early Intervention Program.
 They contribute significantly to undergraduate, graduate, and faculty research.
 Affiliated faculty: Professors Dozier, Neidert, Sheldon, and Sherman.

 - KEAP Program Brochure (PDF)

 Located in Northeast Kansas City, Kansas, the JGCP seeks to improve the community's developmental and educational experiences for children, and thus, the children's academic and social achievements.
 In particular, the Project seeks to develop meaningful solutions to what community members, themselves, view as problems.
-Affiliated faculty: Professor Greenwood; affiliated courtesy faculty: Professors Baggett, Carta, Heitzman-Powell, Kamps, Walker, and Wills.
+Affiliated faculty: Professor Boyd; affiliated courtesy faculty: Professors Baggett, Carta, Heitzman-Powell, Kamps, Walker, and Wills.

 The Laboratory seeks to improve service quality, staff training, and employee performance in organizations.
 Its research seeks to identify effective and resource efficient practices to promote behavior change of employees, educators, and volunteers.
 Undergraduate and graduate students receive instruction, service learning opportunities, and supervised research and clinical experiences in order to provide consultation and support to organizations.
 Affiliated faculty: Professor DiGennaro Reed.

 The RTC/IL's mission is to further independent living for people with disabilities in their communities by collaborating with consumers on productive research and by using innovative methods to disseminate useful knowledge.
 It is interested in how consumers can participate more fully in their communities and how to measure their participation.
 Affiliated courtesy faculty: Professor Nary.